whage/whage.github.io/_posts/2026-02-19-what-is-async.md

 The Node.js runtime is "single threaded".
 This is a vague term and needs context: the typical Node.js server side application runs in a single thread, which means every web request is executed on a single thread.
 There is nothing to schedule for other hardware threads so only one logical CPU core is utilized without extra worker threads.
-This also means that logic requiring a lot of "pure CPU" time (image or video processing for example) without IO operations will "block" (ironically) the execution of other web requests unless they are explicitly executed in a different thread.
+This also means that logic requiring a lot of "pure CPU" time (image & video processing or heavy math for example) without IO operations will "block" (ironically) the execution of other web requests unless they are explicitly executed in a different thread.